A Mom's Guide to Infant Swim Lessons

 Mommy and Daddy ... and Me Class*

-I reference Swim Starters as a mommy and me class.
-But we actually made the class a family experience.
+I reference Swim Starters as a mommy-and-me class.
+But like many families in the classes, we made the class a family experience.
 My husband and I took turns with our son in the pool, so we both had the same knowledge and had the same opportunity for connecting with our baby.
+Consider having grandma or grandpa participate as well.

 Details

-Sign up for Swim Starters and all YMCA youth swimming lessons at ymcabv.org/aquatics.
-The YMCA of Boulder Valley offers swim lessons in Lafayette, Boulder and Longmont.
+Sign up for Swim Starters and all YMCA youth swimming lessons on the Y’s website.
+The YMCA of Northern Colorado & Southern Wyoming offers swim lessons in Lafayette, Boulder, Longmont, Johnstown and Cheyenne.